-Back to School – Tips for Healthy Eyes (All Semester Long)
+Back to School – Keeping Your Eyes Healthy All Semester Long

 Assuming procrastination is the norm, it’s probably a good idea to squeeze in an eye exam as well.
 Several studies suggest our ability to learn is directly connected to our ability to see.

-Whether you’re in middle school or grad school, the following tips should assist with your back to school eye health:
+Whether you’re in middle school, high school, or grad school, the following tips should help you keep your eyes healthy all semester (and all year) long:

 Purchase a planner and make good use of it.
 This will greatly enhance your homework & study schedule